sricharanandra/ts-radiochat/README.md

 A terminal-based WebSocket chat client written in TypeScript.
 Connect to your `radiochat` server and chat in real time — straight from your terminal.

-> visit [radiochat-tui](www.github.com/sricharanandra/radiochat-tui) for a tui implementation in rust for a better experience.
+> visit [radiochat-tui](https://www.github.com/sricharanandra/radiochat-tui) for a tui implementation in rust for a better experience. \
+> visit [radiochat-server](https://www.github.com/sricharanandra/ts-radiochat-server) for the server code.

 ## Features